mulesoft-assets/template-msdyn2sfdc-contact-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Template is implemented on this XML, directed by one flow that will check for Salesforce creations/updates.
-The several message processors constitute three high level actions that fully implement the logic of this Template:
+The several message processors constitute three high-level actions that fully implement the logic of this Template:

 1. The Template goes to the MS Dynamics and query all existing Contacts that match the filter criteria.
 2. During the *Process* stage, each MS Dynamics Contact will be matched by name against Salesforce, in order to decide whether to create or update the contact.